keldu/forstio/README.md

 Since a lot of external events may occur which originate from the OS in some way, we require an additional class called ```EventPort```.
 You can create your async context by calling ```setupAsyncIo()``` which creates this OS dependent ```EventPort``` for you.
-Only the ```WaitScope``` has to be created afterwards to these classes active on the current thread.
+Only the ```WaitScope``` has to be created afterwards so these classes are active on the current thread.
 Most of the times you want to create the ```AsyncIoContext``` on the main thread while in the future other threads can or should have a custom implementation of ```EventPort``` to allow for external events arriving for these threads as well.
 In the context of threads external means outside of the mentioned thread.